lis-epfl/robogen/README.md

 -------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------

-If you encounter some issues, I will do my best to help you resolve them.
+If you encounter some issues, we will do our best to help you resolve them.
 Feel free to ask any question.
-I hope that you will enjoy it.
+We hope that you will enjoy printing your homegrown robots!

+Your friendly neighbourhood TA's,

-Gregoire Heitz, <gregoire.heitz@epfl.ch>, April 26th 2013.
+Gregoire Heitz, <gregoire.heitz@epfl.ch>, Deniz Aydin <deniz.aydin@epfl.ch>, Nov 5th 2013.